The Defeat of the Winograd Schema Challenge: Overview of Other Collections of Winograd Schemas

 \subsection{Winograd Schemas for Machine Translation}

-Machine translation of schemas to languages with a strong presence of grammatical gender can require their implicit resolution. \citet{emelin2021winox}, e.g., provide an example of the following translation from English to German: \begin{quote} The gardener used the shovel more than the rake because \textit{it} was poorly made.
+Machine translation of schemas to languages with a strong presence of grammatical gender can require their implicit resolution.
+For instance, \citet{emelin2021winox} provide an example of the following translation from English to German: \begin{quote} The gardener used the shovel more than the rake because \textit{it} was poorly made.

 Der G\"{a}rtner benutzte die Schaufel mehr als den Rechen, weil [\textit{er}/sie] schleht gemacht war. \end{quote} \textit{Die Schaufel} and \textit{der Rechen} have feminine and masculine grammatical gender, respectively, and to correctly translate the pronoun \textit{it} into \textit{sie} or \textit{er}, the system must resolve the pronoun first.
 Alternatively, \citet{stanovsky2019BiasMT} note that translating the sentence \begin{quote} The doctor asked the nurse to help \textit{her} in the procedure. \end{quote} requires implicit resolution of the pronoun to determine whether to use the feminine or masculine form of \textit{the doctor} (in German, \textit{der Arzt/die \"{A}rztin}).